bcgov/data-publication/pages/dps_bcdc_w_admin_ui.md

 |Group Member| Basic access role to manage dataset association to the group  | Ability to add/remove PUBLISHED and PENDING ARCHIVE Datasets to Group.
 If an Editor or Admin of an Organization, include DRAFT and PENDING PUBLISH datasets for those Organization(s). | Currently requested for MVP, in PO Review - https://github.com/bcgov/ckan-ui/issues/487|

 [Return to top][1]

+## Notes
++ Keycloak Groups are tied to the Catalogue or CKAN Organizations and Groups.
++ In CKAN there are 3 roles or level of privileges: Admin, Editor and Member, these are each defined as their own Keycloak Group.
++ Always search that a group does not already exist.
++ Search is case sensitive.
++ Keycloak Group **must** match that of a CKAN Organization or Group as is displayed in the CKAN **Name** field format, e.g., ministry-of-citizens-sevices/databc-program.
+    - if not using the API to retrieve this, the easiset way is to copy from the URL when clicking on the CKAN Organization or Group.
++ CKAN Organizations and Groups are stored in the same field and thus must be unique.

+[Return to top][1]

+### Add an organization and group
+1. Log in
+1. Under the hamburger click **Explore by Organization** or **Explore Dataset Groups**
+1. Click **Add Organizaton** or **Add Group**
+1. The follow fields are to be filled out:
+    1. Name
+    2. Url Name
+    3. Description
+    4.

+[Return to top][1]

+### Rename an organization or group
+**Things to note**:
++ The Name, e.g., _DataBC Program_ can be changed at any time, changing the url name, e.g., _/databc-program_ should be done after hours due to a bug.

+1. Log in as a administrator
+2. Navigate to the organization or group
+3. Click _Edit Organzation_ or _Edit Group_
+4. Update _Name_
+    +  Change special characters like & to 'and'
+5. Update _URL_
+    + Requirements:
+        - Lower case name
+        - Spaces replaced with dashes
+6. Copy the URL name to your clipboard.

+[Return to top][1]

+### Delete an organization or group
+**Things to note**:
++ Deleting a Keycloak Group should only happen when a CKAN Organization or Group needs to be deleted and not renamed.
++ Deletion of an organiation or group is done by a system administrator
+    + To request this as an enhancement to your holdings, open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/1/create/3).
+    + Include the name or link to the orginization or group to delete.
+    + If there are datasets associated, indicate what organizaton they belong to.

+[Return to top][1]

+## Members

++ Users must log into the Catalogue first to be added as a read only member and then grants applied.
++ If a user hasn't logged into the new catalogue their **Username** with be all lower case.
+If logged in after will be Title case.

+The following is how to grant users to be Admin or Editors of a CKAN Organization or Group.

+### Add a member to an organization or group
+1.

+[Return to top][1]

+### Remove a member from an organization or group
+1.

+## Deleting a member
+1. Deletion of a member is done by a system administrator.
+2. To request this, open a ticket with the [Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/3).

 [1]: #role-definitions